 Maximillian moved his gaze to his friend's face when he spoke again.
 All he was able to do at the moment was sigh and lightly grin as he listened.
 Even when Ivory didn't speak, Max still stared at him.
 For whatever reason why, his heart became light as it kept on beating.

-The whole time, as Ivory spoke, he did not move a single muscle, let alone breathe a single breath of air.
-His eyes flickered from Ivory's eyes and then to his lips.
+The whole time, as Ivory spoke, he did not move a single muscle, let alone consume oxygen to produce carbon dioxide a single breath of air.
+His peepers flickered from Ivory's peepers and then to his lips.
 In the back of Maximillian's mind, he was asking for not having forgiveness and to forget the matter plaguing his mind, but he just smiled.

 "I will give you those embroidered cloths.
 I will.
 I will, but I want to give you more.
 I feel the need to…to give you more than just embroidered cloths.
 You mean so much to me, Ivory."
 He pressed his lips together as if he was in a sense of confusion and deep thought.
 Was is he to say?
 What words are worth of Ivory's ears?